dhee-tree/Team-19/README.md

     <img alt="GitHub License" src="https://img.shields.io/github/license/dhee-tree/Team-19">
 </p>

+<strong><p align="center">Disclaimer: WoodLess is a fictional service.
+Orders will not be fufilled.
+Do not enter personal or sensitive information on Official Deployment.</p></strong>

 #

 Developed using Laravel, WoodLess is an E-commerce website intended to facilitate the online transactions and sales of an eco-friendly furniture company.